 United Colors of Benetton Testimonial

 It’s been about three years since the loyalty program launched.
-We’ve been working exclusively with Mindbox all these years as they have continued to meet our business needs and current demands.
+We’ve been working exclusively with Mindbox all these years as it has continued to meet our business needs and current demands.

 Last year’s results